Co-Space

 Proxemics

-The study of how distance, gesture, and orientation mediated cooperation, and I am wondering how these cues still matter in digital/virtual collaboration today?
+The study of how distance, gesture, and orientation mediate cooperation.
+I am interested in how these cues continue to matter within digital and virtual collaboration today.

 Coined by Edward T. Hall in 1963